 You might be stuck indoors, but that should be no reason for you to cut back on your fitness goals.
-Staying indoors all day for a prolonged period of time often means many of us tend to gain weight quickly because of inactivity.
+Staying indoors all day for a prolonged period of time means many of us tend to gain weight quickly because of inactivity.
 Just a brisk walk in the morning and evening does not do the trick for everyone.
 This is why having a small gym or workout area in your home comes in pretty handy.
-The key here is your desire to sweat a bit and get fitter and everything you tell yourself that gets in the way is just an excuse.
-Even in the tiniest of homes, there is room for a home gym that gets the job done without splurging a fortune.
+Even in the tiniest of homes, there is room for a home gym that gets the job done without spending a fortune.

 Small home gyms mean different things for different people.
 But there are some basics that work well in every space.
 Creating a home workout zone with what you already have or even with new equipment that you can find locally is not too hard.
-From the more extensive gym setup complete with complex machines and weights to something much simpler that is for yoga buffs, here are a few basic pointers that should help you move in the right direction.
-Here is to staying indoors, safe and fit in times of a global pandemic –
+From the more extensive gym setup complete with complex machines and weights to something much simple that is perfect for yoga buffs, here are a few basic pointers that should help you move in the right direction.
+Here is to staying indoors, safe, and fit.

 1. When Size does not Matter

-It is not very often that you hear the phrase that size does not matter in the gym; but when it comes to creating a home workout zone, this is well and truly a reality.
-We know a few of your friends who could finish a full body workout regime in an area that is no larger than a few square meters!
+It is not very often that you hear the phrase that size doesn’t matter in the gym; but when it comes to creating a home workout zone, this is truly a reality.
+A few of our friends can finish a full-body workout regime in an area that is no larger than a few square meters!
 And they manage to do all that without almost any equipment.
-So, do not tell yourself that lack of an access to gym and equipment are the reason why you are letting yourself go.
-A tiny niche in the hallway, space next to the kitchen or even your home office can be turned into temporary home gym with ease.
+So, do not tell yourself that lack of access to a gym and equipment are the reason why you are letting yourself go.
+A tiny niche in the hallway, space next to the kitchen, or even your home office can be turned into a temporary home gym with ease.

 2. Storing Things Away